 What are the women taking these contraceptives saying?

 We’ve been asking The Lowdown users how their contraception affects them.
 For some types of contraception, we had over 100 responses, and these are listed in the table below.
+(This table reflects data taken from reviews at the time of writing this blog but we are constantly getting more feedback from you so the percentages may change!
+Check out the contraception pages on The Lowdown website for more info about each method).

 |Contraception type||Percentage of women who experienced negative effects on their mood and emotions|